 When the dough is cool enough to touch, knead the dough several times until it’s smooth.

 Allow to cool completely before playing with the playdough.

-Playing with playdough just for the sake of playing to grow creativity and strengthen hand muscles is absolutely great but you can also use playdough as a learning resources to help your young learner grow academically.
-Click these images to see the fun ways you can create playdough mats for your child to practice their numbers, alphabet skills and more.
+Playing with playdough just for the sake of playing to grow creativity and strengthen hand muscles is absolutely great, but you can also use playdough as a learning resource to help your young learner grow academically.
+Click these images to see the fun ways you can create playdough mats for your child to practice their numbers, alphabet skills, and more.

 When I taught kindergarten, teaching children how to play with playdough was a part of my first week's lesson plans.
-I taught them how to take the playdough out, roll it into a ball, make a snake, etc. and then how to put it away properly.
-This is something we did daily and my kids loved it.
-I have even started playing it with my son Bennett, who is currently two years old.
-It takes a little patience and practice but children are absolutely capable of taking care of their materials if you take the time to model and teach them.
+I taught them how to take the playdough out, roll it into a ball, make a snake, etc., and then how to put it away properly.
+This is something we did daily, and my kids loved it.
+I have even started playing with it with my son Bennett, who is currently two years old.
+It takes a little patience and practice, but children are absolutely capable of taking care of their materials if you take the time to model and teach them.
 So, make some playdough and jump right in!
-This makes a great table activity for your littles while you are cooking.
+This also makes a great table activity for your littles while you are cooking.
 It's a win, win situation!